Beware the Sirens

 In Greek mythology, the Sirens were beautiful to behold and enchanting to hear.
 They were dangerous yet beautiful creatures who lured nearby sailors to shipwreck on the rocky coast of their island.
 A noted British author remarked, “Their song, though irresistibly sweet, was no less sad than sweet, and lapped both body and soul in a fatal lethargy, the forerunner of death and corruption.”2

 The sirens are alive and well in our modern era.
 Their numbers have multiplied beyond count and they are no longer confined to the shores of their island.
-Modern technology has made them omnipresent and almost infinite in number.
+Modern technology has made Sirens omnipresent and almost infinite in number.
 Their enchanting song wafts from behind our email screens, Facebook pages, Twitter streams, and whatever technological gadget or app that has your number.
 Sometimes I find myself drawn to my email inbox in a semi-catatonic state — not sure what what brought me there but unable to look away.
-The same can be said for the lure of my RSS feeds, or Timehop, or DarkSky, or one more game of Threes!
+The same can be said for the lure of my RSS feeds, my Twitter stream, or one more game of Threes!

 Like the sirens of old, our modern day sirens call to us with a song that is sweet and satisfying, but in the end laps both body and soul in a fatal lethargy.
 Many a productive morning — or day — has evaporated under the enchantment of my sirens.
 The only defense I have been able to muster is a two-pronged offense:

-- Get very clear on what I what most.
+- Get very clear on what I want most.

 - In every moment, chose what I want most over what I want now.

 We are on cruise control most of the time in our lives, unconsciously choosing what we want in the moment, not even realizing we could make a deeper choice.
 Get clear on what you want most in your life.
 Then, strap yourself to the mast of your ship if you must, but develop the discipline to choose in every moment what you want most over the endless stream of temptations that you think you want now.